uwreact/uwreact/CONTRIBUTING.md

 Depending on your situation, there are two main ways to help:

 - **Help wherever you can:** Just like any open source team, we maintain an email list that allows anyone to jump into the conversation for any of our projects.
 - **Join our team:** If you are a student at the University of Waterloo, you can [apply to join our core team](https://uwreact.ca) to gain access to our slack

+### Good First Issues

+If you're not sure where to start, we maintain a list of [good first issues](https://github.com/uwreact/shire/labels/good%20first%20issue) with a limited scope for each of our projects.

 ## Getting Started with this project

-### Good First Issues

-If you're not sure where to start, we maintain a list of [good first issues](https://github.com/uwreact/shire/labels/good%20first%20issue) with a limited scope that will introduce you to this project.

-## Setup

 These instructions will set up your local machine for developing, testing, and deploying this project.